Imprints of PeV cosmic-ray sources on the diffuse gamma-ray emission: Numerical setup

+After having generated the sources, we propagate the cosmic rays in the galaxy for each of the two diffusion mechanisms described previously and compute the resulting gamma-ray flux.
 The standard case of a homogeneous diffusion coefficient is described by eq. (\ref{effective_diffusion}) assuming a Kolmogorov turbulence of the magnetic field, while the case of the inhomogeneous diffusion is described by eq. (\ref{timeDependant}), where we set the value of the diffusion coefficient after cosmic-ray injection to $D_{start} = 10^{28}\,\rm{cm}^2\,\rm{s}^{-1}$, the age at which the value of the diffusion coefficient changes to $\tau_{change} \simeq 10\,\rm{kyr}$ (corresponding to a radius $r_{change}\simeq50\,\rm{pc}$) and the pace of increase to $\beta=100\,\rm{yr}^{-1}$.
 We have chosen these parameters in order to ensure that the time that cosmic rays spend close to their sources in the slow diffusion regime remains negligible compared to their residence time in the Galaxy.
 This, in turn, guarantees that cosmic rays do not accumulate too much boron and therefore preserves the boron-to-carbon ratio\footnote{It should be noted that, so far no measurement of the boron-to-carbon ratio at $\rm{PeV}$ energies has been made and that the constraint that we aim to satisfy here is an extrapolation of the $\rm{GeV}-\rm{TeV}$ data.}.
 Another interesting situation not considered in this work would be to assume that cosmic rays accumulate a non negligible part of their boron close to their sources \cite{grammage} by confining them longer in the vicinity of their sources before allowing them to transition to a very fast diffusion regime.